torgeiraamboe/torgeiraamboe.github.io/_posts/2020-05-12-geometric-intuition.md

 ---
 title: Geometric intuition
-tags: [algebraic geometry, Noether normalization]
+tags: [Algebraic geometry, Noether normalization]
 style: fill
 color: dark
 description: We present a geometric picture, and some motivation for Noether's normalization lemma from commutative algebra and algebraic geometry.